tchoo-oracle/jms-livelabs-staging-developer/java-management-lifecycle-management/track-java-servers/track-java-servers.md

 ![image of build Java Web Application](images/start-weblogic-server.png)

 ## Task 4: Initialize a Java server scan.

-Now we have running WebLogic server with deployed sample Java Web Application on the managed instance, let's initialize the Java server scan.
+Now we have the running WebLogic server with deployed sample Java Web Application on the managed instance, let's initialize a Java server scan.
 1. In **Java Management** page, click **Scan for Java servers**.
 ![image of scan java servers](images/scan-java-servers.png)

 2. In the same **Java Management** page, under **Resource**,select **Work Request**.You should see the Scan for Java servers Work Request you submitted in step 1.
 ![image of work request for java servers scan](images/work-request-of-servers-scan-in-progress.png)

-3. If your request was successful, you should see that the Status of the request is marked as Succeeded and Completed without errors.
+3. If your request is successful, you should see that the Status of the request is marked as Succeeded and Completed without errors.
-It may take around 10 minutes to be completed.
+It will take around 10 minutes for the request to be completed.
 ![image of detected java servers](images/work-request-of-servers-scan-completed.png)

 4. In the same **Java Management** page, under **Resource**, select **Java servers** you should be able to see detected WebLogic server that you installed in the managed instance.
 ![image of work request for java servers scan](images/java-server-detected.png)

-5. Click **WebLogic Server** under **Java servers**, You should be able to see the WebSampleApp that we deployed in the previous step.
+5. Click **WebLogic Server** under **Java servers**, You should be able to see the WebSampleApp that we deployed in the previous step with its type indicated.
 ![image of detail of deployed java web application](images/sample-java-web-application-detected.png)

-## Task 5: (Optional)Try your own to track other Java servers with deployed Java WEb Application.
+## Task 5: (Optional)Try your own to track other Java servers with deployed Applications.
-* In the previous tasks . we have showed how to track a running java server with deployed web application using WebLogic Java server as an example.
-Not only WebLogic Java servers, tracking of Tomcat and JBoss Java servers are also supported for both standalone and cluster mode.
+* In the previous tasks . we have showed the process of how to track a running Java server with deployed Web Application using WebLogic server as an example.
+Not only WebLogic Java servers, tracking of Tomcat and JBoss servers are also supported for both standalone and cluster mode.
 ![image of detail of deployed java web application](images/java-servers-other.png)
 ![image of detail of deployed java web application](images/java-web-applications-other.png)
-* Setting up of Java application servers including configuring cluster mode is beyond the scope this live labs.
-You may wish to deploy your own Java Applications using above mentioned Java servers and scan it using our features.
+* Setting up of Java application servers including configuring cluster mode is beyond the scope of this workshop.
+You may wish to deploy your own Java Applications using above mentioned Java servers on your own and scan it using our features.

  You may now **proceed to the next lab.**